The Competition Act, 2002

 The Competition Act, 2002 was enacted by the Parliament of India and governs Indian competition law.
-It replaced the archaic The Monopolies and Restrictive Trade Practices Act, 1969.
-Under this legislation, the Competition Commission of India was established to prevent the activities that have an adverse effect on competition in India.
-This act extends to whole of India.
+It replaced The Monopolies and Restrictive Trade Practices Act, 1969.
+Under this legislation, the Competition Commission of India was established to prevent the activities that adversely affected competition in India.
+This act extends to the entirety of India.

 It is a tool to implement and enforce competition policy and to prevent and punish anti-competitive business practices by firms and unnecessary Government interference in the market.
-Competition law is equally applicable on written as well as oral agreement, arrangements between the enterprises or persons.
+Competition law is equally applicable on written as well as oral agreements and arrangements between or among enterprises and persons.

 The Competition Act, 2002 was amended by the Competition (Amendment) Act, 2007 and again by the Competition (Amendment) Act, 2009.